Blue Pearmain – Tastes very similar to a gala apple, and only slightly less mealy and grainy.

 Opalescent – Balanced, not overly sweet, bold taste,

 Orleans Reinette – Crisp, sweet and tasty, but uninteresting.

-Pitmastons Pineapple– Firm, russeted yellow green skin with pleasant creamy texture.
+Pitmastons Pineapple– Firm, russeted yellow-green skin with a pleasant creamy texture.
 Mild, bright acidity without sharpness.
 Unique tropical taste.

-Pound Sweet – A large apple with a nice taste and texture and a subdued sweetness.
+Pound Sweet – A large apple with a nice taste and texture and subdued sweetness.

 Roxbury Russett – Crisp, somewhat tart apple with a nice flavor.
 Supposedly “only for cider” but everyone loved it for fresh eating.

 Sheepnose – Dense flesh but dry and mealy with low sweetness.
 A somewhat strange taste, with no juice in its bite.
 Popular because of its unique conical shape, but I can’t recommend the flavor.

 Snow Faueusse – Strongly sweet and crisp, but boring.
 It makes me sad because we just planted one of these at random because we ran across a healthy tree at a tree sale.
 It pays to try the apple before you buy the tree…

 Sops of Wine – A firm apple with smooth skin and a somewhat mealy texture.
 Very low juice absolutely no crunch.
 Like a more brightly flavored red delicious, but only slightly better, nothing special.

 Twenty Ounce – Very large apple with a crisp texture and a lot of sweetness.
 It has a mildly tart finish, but less tart than you’d expect from the intense fragrance.
 Famous for its size, and named for the 20-ounce fruits the tree tends to produce.